SimmonsBI/bmotif-matlab/README.md

 - **Position_motifs.m**: Counts the number of times nodes occur in unique positions within motifs

 ### Internal functions
-- **Check_mot.m**: Internal function for checking that the input arguments for motifs.m are valid
+- **Check_mot.m**: Internal function for checking that the input arguments for motifs.m are valid; called by motifs.m
-- **Check_pos.m**: Internal function for checking that the input arguments for Position_motifs.m are valid
+- **Check_pos.m**: Internal function for checking that the input arguments for Position_motifs.m are valid; called by Position_motifs.m
-- **tensor_make.m**: Internal function for making tensor
+- **tensor_make.m**: Internal function for making tensor; called by motifs.m and Position_motifs.m
-- **tensorR.m**: Internal function for calculating the tensor product of arrays
+- **tensorR.m**: Internal function for calculating the tensor product of arrays; called by motifs.m and Position_motifs.m